 When a person has diabetes, they have high levels of blood sugar.
 Managing these levels can reduce the risk of excess blood sugar causing damage across the body.
 If glucose levels remain high, many health issues can arise.

-Glucose, or blood sugar, is the main power source for the human body.
+Glucose, or blood sugar, is the main energy source for the human body.
 It comes from the food people eat.
-The hormone insulin helps the cells of the body convert glucose into fuel.
+The hormone insulin helps the cells of the body to convert glucose into fuel.

 - quitting smoking